Last Updated on August 6, 2023

 7. Grow Food Not Lawns!

 There is an incredible movement towards edible landscaping or “foodscaping” and replacing lawns with vegetable gardens.
 But don’t just think rows of vegetables — while some are practically designed there are also beautifully landscaped edible gardens!
 (Check out some of these yards)

 Ready to get planting?
 I highly recommend the seeds and mixes from West Coast Seeds.
 It’s where we’ve gotten all our lawn replacement and wildflower seeds and they have even more lawn alternatives than I’ve mentioned, such as the Easy Care Envirolawn which is another great option!

-What type of lawn works best for your home will depend on some factors:
+What type of grass alternative works best for your home will depend on some factors:

 - What are you mainly using it for?
 This should guide any landscaping decisions so you have a functional yard you enjoy!

 - Who is using it?
 If pets or children are playing on your lawn, look for more durable lawn alternatives.

 - Climate and growing conditions.
 Be sure to select something that will grow well where you live.
 For example if you live somewhere dry, make sure your lawn choice is drought-tolerant.